ramtinJ95/Mywiki/EC2 Solution architect level.md

 - EBS Volumes are characterized in Size | Throughput | IOPS
 - Only gp2/gp3 and io1/io2 Block Express can be used as boot volumes

+__EBS Multi-attach - io1/io2 family__
+- Attach the same EBS volume to multiple EC2 instances in the same AZ
+- Each instance has full read & write permissions to the high performance volume
+- Use case:
+  - Achieve higher application availability in clustered Linux applications (ex Teradata)
+  - Applications mush manage concurrent write operations
+- Up to 16 EC2 instances at a time max.
+- Must use a file system that is cluster aware (i.e not XFS, EXT4 etc)

+##### EBS Encryption
+- When you create an encrypted EBS volume, you get the following:
+  - Data at rest is encrypted inside the volume
+  - All the data in flight moving between the instance and the volume is encrypted
+  - All snapshots are encrypted
+  - All volumes created from the snapshot are encrypted
+- Encryption and decryption are handled transparently
+- Encryption has a minimal impact on latency
+- EBS encryption leverages keys from KMS (AES-256)
+- Copying an unencrypted snapshot allows encryption
+- Snapshots of encrypted Volumes are encrypted

+To encrypt an unencrypted EBS volume you would do the following:
+- Create an EBS snapshot of the volume
+- Encrypt the EBS snapshot (using copy)
+- Create new EBS volume from the snapshot (the volume vill also be encrypted as we know)
+- Now you can attach the encrypted volume to the original instance

 #### EC2 Instance Store
 EBS volumes are network drives with good but "limited" perfomance.
 If you need a high-performance hardware disk, use EC2 Instance store instead.